IPQA: A Benchmark for Core Intent Identification in Personalized Question Answering: IPQA Benchmark

 \subsection{Task Formulation}

 The goal of the core intent identification task in \pqa is to predict core intents $I_c$ for a given question $q$ posed by user $u$.
-To enable personalization, the system receives user profile $P_u = \{(q_i, s_i)\}_{i=1}^{|P_u|}$ containing historical questions $q_i$ paired with source information $s_i$, following previous personalization studies~\cite{salemi2023lamp,kumar2024longlampbenchmarkpersonalizedlongform,salemi2025lampqabenchmarkpersonalizedlongform,kim2025rpmreasoninglevelpersonalizationblackbox,10.1145/3726302.3730055}.
-Since users do not explicitly articulate their prioritized intents in real-world scenarios, core intents must be inferred from these source materials ($s$), reflecting realistic task conditions.
+To enable personalization, the system receives user profile $P_u = \{(q_i, s_i)\}_{i=1}^{|P_u|}$ containing historical questions $q_i$ paired with source information $s_i = (n_i, a_i)$ where $n_i$ is the narrative and $a_i$ is the selected answer, following previous personalization studies~\cite{salemi2023lamp,kumar2024longlampbenchmarkpersonalizedlongform,salemi2025lampqabenchmarkpersonalizedlongform,kim2025rpmreasoninglevelpersonalizationblackbox,10.1145/3726302.3730055}.
+Since users do not explicitly articulate their prioritized intents in real-world scenarios, core intents must be inferred from $s$, reflecting realistic task conditions.
 The system $\mathcal{M}$ leverages these historical records to predict core intents for the current question: $\hat{I}_c = \mathcal{M}(q, P_u)$.
 The evaluation framework \eval compares predicted core intents $\hat{I}_c$ with ground truth $I_c$, producing intent identification scores: $S_{intent} = \eval(\hat{I}_c, I_c)$.
+In this work, we distinguish three related concepts: \textit{intents} refer to individual motivations driving specific questions (e.g., ``taste authentic local cuisine''), \textit{topics} refer to subject areas that remain constant across askers, and \textit{user preferences} capture general tendencies across a user's history that shape but do not determine intents for a given question.
+Our benchmark focuses on identifying \textit{core intents} that users prioritize when selecting answers.